The Treachery of Images in the Digital Sovereignty Debate: Toward Human Autonomy in the Digital Realm

-Here, again, we are confronted with centuries of thought.
-For Hobbes, writing three years after the Peace of Westphalia, during the English Civil War, an absolute sovereign was needed because otherwise everyone would be in a war against each other.
-This state of anarchy was later hijacked to describe the international relations between states, and, by extension, state actors in the digital realm, although the pirating was not entirely accurate because for Hobbes the anarchy was between individuals and not states~\citep{Christov17, Ruohonen20JCP}.
-For this reason and other reasons, we must look elsewhere to attach our thought.
-To do so, we again fast-forward in time.
 In the early 19th century, Constant, during the Napoleonic Wars and their terror, published a set of principles for ``all governments''.
 By attacking Hobbes directly, he advocated popular sovereignty but was eager to limit its power against individuals---as power is evil and dangerous, it was to be constrained by institutions and individual freedoms, among them the freedom of thought, as it was also language through which despotism triumphed~(\citealt{Garsten12}; \citealt[pp.~65--67]{Rosenblatt18}).
 From this, we can crystallize the first subset of the superset as the rule of law, which, among other things, limits politics and power by law.
 Then, individuals can pool ``\textit{their self-sovereignties (sovereignty on themselves) through deliberation, negotiation, and voting, to create popular sovereignty, which then legitimises national sovereignty, which then controls individuals' legal exercise of their self-sovereignties}''~\citep[p.~375]{Floridi20}.
 But as beautiful as this idea is, and despite the optimism expressed by some~\citep{Noveck20}, the deliberation required for digital self-sovereignty can hardly be argued to work properly.
 Hence, also the creation of a popular sovereignty remains incomplete, which then transforms into a partial delegitimization of a national sovereignty, which then transforms to a partial deprecation of individuals' self-sovereignties.